Sin, a Hindrance to Answered Prayer

 In essence, if we live life as if God is not omnipresent [present in all places] and omniscient [all knowing], than we deceive ourselves.
 Our Christianity is not only about words, but it's about actions.
 As it says in the book of James, "Faith without works [actions] is dead."

 If we desire the blessing of the Lord, we must walk in line with His word.
 If we walk in obedience we will be in the place to receive God's blessing.

-Carlos Garcia, III has recently published an amazing e-book of poetry, I Choose You: A Poetic Journey.
+Carlos Garcia, III authored an e-book of poetry, I Choose You: A Poetic Journey.
 He earned a B.A. from Oral Roberts University in Church Ministries and is completing a M.A. in Communication at Regent University.
-Carlos' experience includes serving as Pastor of Casa de Oración, Inc. He has ministered for over 12 years as a lead phone counselor for Christian Broadcast Network, Inc. addressing a plethora of spiritual and emotional needs.
+Carlos' experience includes serving as Pastor of Casa de Oración, Inc. He has ministered for over 12 years as a lead phone center representative for Christian Broadcast Network, Inc. addressing a plethora of spiritual and emotional needs.
 Carlos and his wife, Liz, have been married over twelve years and they have three children.
 They reside in the Hampton Roads, Virginia.